NatanCervinski/challenge_coodesh/README.md

 ```bash
 $ poetry run pytest
 ```
-The tests uses another database.
+The tests use another database.